zhouruc16/my-website/README.md

-# Jason Liu's Portfolio Website
+# Rucheng Zhou's Portfolio Website
 Welcome to my portfolio website repository!
 This project showcases my professional journey, including my project portfolio, education, and working experience.
 I go by the name "Jason," so feel free to refer to me by that name.

 ## About Me